green-codes/py-kcs/README.md

 In this case, output is still directed to standard output, but is exactly as found in the audio (including all NULL bytes).

-### Decode from a live audio source
+### Encode to / decode from a live audio source

-Live decoding depends on the PyAudio library, which must be installed first.
+Live encoding/decoding depends on the PyAudio library, which must be installed first.

+To encode to a live audio sink (e.g. line out), do this:

+    % python3 kcs_encode_live.py input_file

+Use the `-h` flag to see the full usage information of this script.

-To decode from a live audio source, do this:
+To decode from a live audio source (e,g, line in), do this:

-    # python3 kcs_decode_live.py
+    % python3 kcs_decode_live.py

-The output is directed to standard output, and defaults to ASCII mode.
+The output is directed to standard output by default.
 Use the `-h` flag to see the full usage information of this script.

 ## More Information